sahilg80/Tank-Battle-Game/README.md

 Welcome to the Tank Shoot Multiplayer Game repository!
 This project offers an exciting tank shooting experience where players can engage in thrilling multiplayer battles or challenge themselves against AI opponents.

+Branches:

+    - main: Offers the single-player version of the Tank Shoot game.
+    - multiplayer-tank-shoot: Provides the multiplayer mode where remote users can connect and battle against each other in real-time.

 Features:
 Multiplayer Mode: